Travel

 Applicants for a Czech work visa must prepare several documents.
 Thejob contractshould detail the position, salary, and employment duration.

 Proof of accommodation, such as a rental agreement or employer confirmation, is required, alongsidehealth insurancevalid in the Czech Republic.
-Blue Card applicants must provide authenticated educational qualifications. documents must be translated into Czech and notarized.
+Blue Card applicants must provide authenticated educational qualifications.
+Documents must be translated into Czech and notarized.

 In Prague, translation services are widely available in the city center.
 Brno offers several notary offices near the university area, while Ostrava's translation services are concentrated around the business district.
 Recent updates allow for digital document submission, reducing the need for physical copies.